Dani-DEV28/centroid-finder/humanImprovements.md

   - Other refactoring improvements?
 - ## adding tests
   - What portions of your code are untested / only lightly tested?
+    - The api routes
   - Where would be the highest priority places to add new tests?
+    - For the api routes
   - Other testing improvements?
 - ## improving error handling
   - What parts of your code are brittle?